 What is in the water that is being released, and will it be harmful to people?

 The main contaminant contained within the water is tritium.
 This is very hard to remove through treatment because it is a radioactive form of hydrogen that is part of water molecules themselves.
-Woods Hole Oceanographic Institute researcher Ken Buesseler, in a recent Science article, also suggests the tanks contain contaminants such as ruthenium-106, cobalt-60, and strontium-90.
+Woods Hole Oceanographic Institution researcher Ken Buesseler, in a recent Science article, also suggests the tanks contain contaminants such as ruthenium-106, cobalt-60, and strontium-90.
 Whilst these are in much lower quantities than tritium, Buesseler points out that these contaminants behave differently in the ocean and may be more readily incorporated into sediments or marine biota.

 Nonetheless, international scientific consensus is that the material contained in the water to be released, if protocols are followed correctly, is very unlikely to pose any risk of harm to people, fish or the wider marine environment.
 For independent expert scientific evidence to support this point, see Ken Buesseler’s Science paper and Twitter account, and also this helpful Twitter thread by Jay Cullen of the University of Victoria.